Skip Navigation

 Baita Dolomiti is a family campsite located in a splendid mountain region.
 It was very quiet when we visited in early June, but apparently becomes quite lively in high season, with plenty of organised entertainment for young and old.
 There is a rustic bar and restaurant providing typical local meals.
 The 130 grass touring pitches all have 3-6A electricity and, although they are not large, there is a great sense of space.
 The Val di Non is a wonderful area for walking and cycling and the more adventurous can explore the canyons on foot or by boat.

-Camping Arquin
+Camping Daino

-Camping Kiefernhain
+Camping Gamp

 Trentino - Alto Adige